 5 Places to Enjoy the Views in Sedona without Hiking

-Although exploring a few of the breathtaking hikes is most recommended (check out 12 of my favorite Sedona hikes), there are numerous additional ways to take in the majestic scenery without embarking on a difficult hike.
-For those of you seeking a bit more relaxation as opposed to a strenuous workout in the intense desert heat, here are 5 of the best Sedona destinations for soaking in the fantastic red rock scenery – all requiring little to no effort.
+Although exploring a few of the breathtaking hikes is most recommended (check out 12 of my favorite Sedona hikes), there are numerous ways to take in the majestic scenery without embarking on a difficult hike.
+For those of you seeking a bit more relaxation as opposed to a strenuous workout in the intense desert heat, here are 5 of the best non-hiking Sedona destinations for soaking in the fantastic red rock scenery.
+All require little to no effort on your part to enjoy the fabulous red rock landscapes!

 The Chapel of the Holy Cross

 The Chapel of the Holy Cross truly is an architectural wonder like no other in the world- an absolute must-see for any Sedona newcomers.
-This unique Roman Catholic church was built in between 2 massive red rock formations, and features spectacular views both inside and out.
+This unique Roman Catholic church was built in between 2 massive red rock formations in 1956.
+Due to the prime location, spectacular views can be enjoyed both inside and out.
 Although the chapel is not open for services, anyone can come in to meditate, pray, or light a candle in honor of a loved one.
-As soon as you step inside, you will notice the beautiful stained glass windows and magnificent red rocks in the background – this really is a chapel like no other in the world!
-Surrounding the chapel are some of the most extraordinary views in all of Sedona – no hike required!
+As soon as you step inside, you will notice the beautiful stained glass windows and magnificent red rocks in the background.
+This truly is a chapel like no other in the world!
+Some of the most extraordinary views in all of Sedona surround the chapel – and best of all, no hike is required!

 Location: 780 Chapel Rd, Sedona, AZ 86336, Hours: 9-5 (10 on Sunday)

-The Airport Mesa overlook is one of Sedona’s most popular destinations for photography.
-It is also the go-to spot for taking in a breathtaking sunset over the red rocks – one of the most memorable things you can do on any Sedona vacation.
+The Airport Mesa overlook is one of Sedona’s most popular destinations for photographers.
+It is also the go-to spot for taking in a breathtaking sunset over the red rocks.
+Viewing a dazzling red rock sunset is one of the most memorable things you can do on any Sedona vacation.
 Airport Mesa is considered to be one of Sedona’s sacred vortex sites (The Chapel of the Holy Cross mentioned above is another).
-A number of hikes (including the must-do Boynton Canyon) are also considered to be vortex sites.
+A number of hikes (including Boynton Canyon) are also considered vortex sites.
 A vortex is basically an area of concentrated energy that rises from the earth and supposedly balances energies & provides healing powers to whomever comes across it.
 Thousands of tourists are attracted to the area each year to experience the supposed benefits of this special vortex energy.

 Location: 1185 Airport Rd Sedona, AZ 86336

 Just strolling around Sedona’s charming tourist hotspot for a half hour or so, you will be able to take in some pretty magnificent scenery without much effort at all.
 A quick walk along the history stroll will give you a bit of background history on the ancient rock formations, along with more picture-perfect photos than you could ever possibly imagine.
-Asides from the grand views, Uptown is a nice little touristy area where you can kill an hour or 2 in between other activities.
+Uptown is a nice little touristy area where you can kill an hour or 2 in between other activities.

-Touristy shops selling Southwestern specialties, Mexican and Southwestern themed restaurants, galleries featuring the work of local artists, refreshing smoothie and ice cream shops, and more can be found in Sedona’s most popular tourist stop.
+Touristy shops selling Southwestern specialties, Southwestern themed restaurants, galleries featuring the work of local artists, refreshing smoothie and ice cream shops, and more can be found in Sedona’s most popular tourist stop.
 From here, you can also sign up for the uber popular Pink Jeep and trolley tours, although a hike is a less costly, not to mention a more memorable & rewarding experience.
-Be on the lookout for great annual events such as the St. Patrick’s Day parade and Christmas tree lighting, as well as ongoing events like the 1st Friday Art Walk.
+Be on the lookout for annual events such as the St. Patrick’s Day parade and Christmas tree lighting, as well as ongoing events such as the 1st Friday Art Walk.

 Red Rock Scenic Byway/Oak Creek Canyon Scenic drive